-All the gears on the countershaft are fixed to the shaft, whereas the gears on the drive shaft can freely rotate.
-Only one gear at a time is fixed on the shaft.
-In real life, this is achieved with the help of synchronizing rings.
+Gears mounted on the countershaft are fixed so that they all rotate with the shaft.
+In contrast, gears mounted on the drive shaft are, in general, free to rotate around its axis, but through synchronizing rings one of them can be engaged with the shaft.
 In this model, the synchronizing rings are not physically modeled.
 Instead, constraints are used to engage the gears with the drive shaft.